jjanczynska/calculating-Calculator/README.md

 ### Further testing:
 * The Website was tested on *Google Chrome*, *Internet Explorer*, *Microsoft Edge*, *Mozilla* and *Safari* browsers.
 * The Website was viewed on different devices such as Desktop, Laptop and Mobile Phones.
-* Friend and family were asked about their user experience.
+* Friends and family were asked about their user experience.
 * *Responsive Viewer* google extesion was used to monitor display of the project on multiple devices
 ![Responsive Viewer in a action](assets/images/mobile%20device%20testing.png)